mginabluebox/movie_revenue_prediction/README.md

 * Consulted on model selection process
 * Wrote much of the first draft of the report and helped with editing

-**Mars Wei-Lun Huang**
-* Created is_topk_director/actor, directors’ and actors’ log(revenue) feature variables.
-* Created graph of the trend of actors’ log(revenue) and EDA
-* Trained and Tuned Hyper-parameters for Gradient Boosting Regression Tree
-* Added explanation for target variable
-* Assisted in model explanations